Teach kids to keep germs at bay by adopting the following habits:

 Wash your hands.

 Proper hygiene is one of the most effective ways to prevent the spread of germs.
 Encourage your kids to wash their hands frequently with warm water and soap, especially after using the bathroom, before eating, and any time they use shared school supplies or equipment.
-Consider packing antibacterial hand sanitizer in their lunch bag or backpack
+Consider packing antibacterial hand sanitizer in their lunch bag or backpack for extra protection.

 Avoid touching eyes, nose, and mouth.